dhh1128/aries-rfcs/features/0035-report-problem/README.md

   financial transaction, a code for “insufficient funds” might have near-universal usefulness.
 Compare the posix error inventory in [errorno.h]( https://pubs.opengroup.org/onlinepubs/009695399/basedefs/errno.h.html).
-8. Facilitate automated problem handling by agents, not just manual handling by humans.
+8. **Facilitate automated problem handling by agents, not just manual handling by humans**.
   Perfect automation may be impossible, but high levels of automation should be doable.
-9. Clarify how the problem affects an in-progress interaction.
+9. **Clarify how the problem affects an in-progress interaction**.
 Does a failure to process payment reset the interaction to the very beginning of the protocol, or just back to the previous step, where payment was requested?
 This requires problems to be [matched in a formal way to the state machine](